voxpupuli/puppet-misp/README.md

 #### MISP
 * `live` - If set to false the instance will only be accessible by site admins.
 By default true.
+* `language` - The language MISP should use.
+The default is english.
 * `enable_advanced_correlations` - Enable some performance heavy correlations (currently CIDR correlation).
 By default false.
 * `max_correlations_per_event` - Sets the maximum number of correlations that can be fetched with a single event.
 For extreme edge cases this can prevent memory issues.
 The default value is 5000.
 * `maintenance_message` - The message that users will see if the instance is not live.
 By default set to 'Great things are happening!
 MISP is undergoing maintenance,